 by Stephanie Reid, MD FRCPC

 Intrahepatic cholangiocarcinoma is a type of bile duct cancer.
-It is called ‘intrahepatic’ because the tumour starts from a bile duct located inside the liver.
+It is called ‘intrahepatic’ because the tumour starts from a bile duct inside the liver.

-Unfortunately, most patients with cholangiocarcinoma experience very few symptoms until the tumour reaches an advanced stage and blocks the drainage of the bile ducts.
+Unfortunately, most patients with intrahepatic cholangiocarcinoma experience very few symptoms until the tumour reaches an advanced stage and blocks the drainage of the bile ducts.
 At this point, patients may experience pain, weight loss, pale-coloured stool, itching, pain in the abdomen or back, and yellowing of the skin.

-The diagnosis of cholangiocarcinoma is made after a doctor takes a small sample of tissue from the bile ducts and sends it to a pathologist for examination.
+The diagnosis of intrahepatic cholangiocarcinoma is made after a doctor takes a small sample of tissue from the bile ducts and sends it to a pathologist for examination.
 The sample can be taken by brushing the inside of the duct or by performing a biopsy with a needle.
 The diagnosis may also only be made after the entire tumour is removed.

 Pathologists use the term tumour extension to describe how far the tumour cells have spread through the bile ducts and liver.
 Tumour extension is also used to describe tumour cells that have spread outside the liver and have entered a nearby organ or tissue (for example, the pancreas or small bowel).
 The spread of tumour cells outside of the bile ducts and into a nearby organ or tissue is called invasion.